vishalcloudyuga/dcos-docs/1.9/administration/remove-agent.md

 To shut down and safely remove an agent node follow these steps.

-1. [SSH](/docs/1.9/administration/access-node/sshcluster/) to the master node.
+1. [SSH](/docs/1.9/administration/access-node/sshcluster/) to the agent node that you want to remove.
 1. Run this command to explicitly de-register and cleanly shut down tasks:

     ```bash